BRI Pilot Funding Awards

 Reciprocity

-• Recipients will have a quarterly check in with a BRI staff member to track progress
+• Recipients will do a quarterly check in with the BRI staff member to update on progress

 • Recipients must provide a six month and one year report of activity to the BRI and an oral presentation to the BRI ROC at the end of the funding period